-But when winter rolls around, it’s a different matter.
-UK mountains can become a battleground: walkers vs weather.
+When winter rolls around, UK mountains can become a battleground: walkers vs weather.
 You’ll typically experience precipitation in all its forms – rain, hail, sleet and snow – and sometimes all in one day.
-Which means that a waterproof jacket is far more than just an emergency layer.
+Which means that winter waterproof hiking jackets become far more than just an emergency layer.

-In winter, a waterproof hardshell jacket acts as your first line of defence in the battle against the elements, providing essential protection from biting wind, stinging rain and whirling spindrift.
-And because you’re likely to be wearing it all day, a winter waterproof needs to be far more rugged and robust than its summer counterpart – tough enough to withstand constant abrasion from pack straps or climbing harnesses, as well as scrapes from rock and ice.
+A winter hardshell waterproof jacket acts as your first line of defence in the battle against the elements, providing essential protection from biting wind, stinging rain and whirling spindrift.
+Because you’re likely to be wearing it all day, a winter waterproof needs to be far more rugged and robust than its summer counterpart – tough enough to withstand constant abrasion from pack straps or climbing harnesses, as well as scrapes from rock and ice.

 The best winter waterproof jackets